 - 1. Baccalaureate transcript showing a major in psychology, sociology, behavioral science, or education.
 In special cases, other majors will be considered.
-Transcript review of individual course grades will also be conducted. - Interview with the program director or the associate director that includes an onsite essay. - 3.
+Transcript review of individual course grades will also be conducted. - 2.
+Interview with the program director and completion of an on-site essay. - 3.
 Three letters of reference from instructors or appropriate professionals - 4.
-A current resume
+A current résumé.